 - I try to be brutally honest with myself.

-And what surprise me the most is that, these questions often provoke my most honest answers, which in turn force me to take actions I’d never thought possible.
-Unbelievable.
+And what surprises me the most is that these questions often provoke my most honest answers, which in turn propel me to take actions I’d never thought possible.

 So this is how it goes: